BenH11235/XORcism/README.md

 * Any ciphertext where the key size is over 1000, due to the stop-gap performance mitigations mentioned in section 4.2.1.3.

 * Tried to run XORcism on some ciphertext, didn't get the result you want?
-Contact us with the details, and we'll list it here.
+Open an issue.

 # 2. Usage